 STCU is headquartered in Liberty Lake and is the 4th largest credit union in the state of Washington.
 It is also the 77th largest credit union in the nation.
 It was established in 1934 and as of December of 2019, it had grown to 692 employees and 200,692 members at 24 locations.
 STCU has an A+ health rating.

-STCU is open to those who reside, work, attend school, or worship in the state of Washington or in the following northern counties in Idaho: Bonner, Benewah, Boundary, Latah, Kootenai, Lweis, Shoshone, or Nez Perce.
-Family and members of any of the credit union's Community Business Partners are also eligible.
+STCU is open to those who reside, work, attend school, or worship in the state of Washington or in the following northern Idaho counties: Bonner, Benewah, Boundary, Latah, Kootenai, Lewis, Shoshone, or Nez Perce.

 See current membership details

 I've had an account with STCU since I was 16.
 I've always felt welcomed in their numerous branch offices around Spokane.
 They've made managing my money a lot less scary than it might be with a larger and less personal bank.

 I especially remember one winter where my holiday shopping ended up draining my checking account, and I had four overdraft fees because of my purchases.
 When I explained the problem to an STCU rep, they were able to forgive the overdrafts without any issues.
 Also they were very helpful when I lost my debit card.
 Their online banking is also very well set up, transfers are fast, and their budgeting page is very helpful for keeping an eye on income and spending.

 My only complaint would probably be that their branches are not open on weekends, which can make it somewhat difficult to make deposits from time to time.